emam3/bit68-ecommerce-task/README.md

 ## Features

--- user can add product to card
+-- user can add product to cart

--- user can quantity of the product he want
+-- user can add the quantity of the product he want

 -- user make the checkout and then he gets the final price